Scheduled MonumentsEnglandHaresceugh Fell medieval dispersed settlement 100m south west of Busk lime kiln

 What is Haresceugh Fell medieval dispersed settlement 100m south west of Busk lime kiln?

-Haresceugh Fell medieval dispersed settlement is a scheduled ancient monument located in Cumberland, England, comprising the remains of a medieval rural settlement pattern typical of upland areas in the Lake District region.
+Haresceugh Fell medieval dispersed settlement is a scheduled ancient monument located in Cumberland in the north-west of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021185.

 Who is responsible for protecting Haresceugh Fell medieval dispersed settlement 100m south west of Busk lime kiln?